Dr. Brooke Seckel discusses the difference between round and teardrop breast implant shapes

 First, understand that a properly performed breast augmentation can achieve a beautiful result with either a round or teardrop shaped breast implant.
 Thus your most important decision is to consult only plastic surgeons who are certified by the American Board of Plastic Surgery and experienced in aesthetic breast surgery.
 The Smart Beauty Guide can be a valuable resource to find experienced board certified aesthetic plastic surgeons in your area.

-Your Boston plastic surgeon will examine you, take specific measurements of your breast width and nipple areola position as well as determining the shape and size of the breast that you hope to have after breast augmentation.
+Your plastic surgeon will examine you, take specific measurements of your breast width and nipple areola position as well as determining the shape and size of the breast that you hope to have after breast augmentation.

 A sizing evaluation is also done in my office using the Mentor Breast Implant Sizing System to help you decide the size of breast implant you need to achieve the breast look that you desire.
 Following this you will be shown both round and teardrop breast implant shapes, and your surgeon will help you choose the best breast implant shape for your desired or goal look.